Yeeloman/GhostInk/README.md

-# Taskara
+# GhostInk

-**Taskara** is a lightweight task management tool designed for backend developers.
+**GhostInk** is a lightweight task management tool designed for backend developers.
 It allows users to efficiently manage and track tasks in their code, providing detailed information about the context of each task, such as the file, line number, and function where the task was logged.
-Taskara facilitates debugging and improves workflow clarity by categorizing tasks based on different modes like TODO, DEBUG, INFO, and WARN.
+GhostInk facilitates debugging and improves workflow clarity by categorizing tasks based on different modes like TODO, DEBUG, INFO, and WARN.

 ## Features